garazdawi/otp/HOWTO/DEVELOPMENT.md

 [Optional Utilities](INSTALL.md#optional-utilities) in [INSTALL.md](INSTALL.md)
 for a list of utilities to install.

+Then you need to set `ERL_TOP` to point at the repository you are developing in.
+Not all make commands needs this environment variable set, but many do so it is good to get into the habit of always setting it.

 Make sure that you have read the [Contributing to Erlang/OTP](../CONTRIBUTING.md) guide if you intend to make a contribution to Erlang/OTP.